-Not long after its completion, one side of the tower settled into the spongy land, leaving the tower five feet out of plumb.
+Not long after the tower was completed, one of its sides settled into the spongy land, leaving the tower five feet out of plumb.
 By 1850, the leaning tower was standing in a foot of water, and the Lighthouse Board was motivated to start planning for yet another tower at Southwest Pass, which it estimated would cost $115,000.
-When Northeast Pass Lighthouse was discontinued at the beginning of 1857, the two "wing lights" on Southwest Pass Lighthouse were also discontinued as they were no longer required for distinguishing the the two lighthouses.
+When Northeast Pass Lighthouse was discontinued at the beginning of 1857, the two wing lights on Southwest Pass Lighthouse were also discontinued as they were no longer required for distinguishing the two lighthouses.

 Following the war, the Lighthouse Board renewed its petition for funds to replace the tower at Southwest Pass, and Congress reappropriated $108,600 for the lighthouse on March 2, 1867.
 To this amount was added $41,000 in 1870 and $25,000 in 1872, making the total cost for the lighthouse a staggering $174,600.

 Rather than construct a third brick tower at the pass, the new design called for a skeletal, metal tower.
 The spindly structure would be lighter in weight and disperse that weight over a wider foundation, hopefully allowing the tower to overcome the problems that plagued the previous towers.